plitzenberger/AEOS/README.md

 - work privately and secure on my business idea
 - research and document my competitors
 - create a solid strategy by following tools like Business Model Canvas
-- find co founder and convince them
+- find co founder which share my purpose
-- find investors to finance my work
+- find investors to finance the endeavour
-- follow methodologies like LEAN StartUp to execute towards a MVP
+- follow methodologies like LEAN StartUp to execute towards the MVP

 ### As a contributer I want to